 Lancashire pile on the runs at Grace Road

-Lancashire continued their push for an instant return to the top flight of the LV= County Championship by posting 303 for five at the end of day one against bottom-of-the-table Leicestershire.
+Lancashire continued their push for an instant return to the top flight of the LV= County Championship by posting at the end of day one against bottom-of-the-table Leicestershire.

 Paul Horton, Luis Reece and Simon Katich all hit half centuries at Grace Road as the Leicestershire bowlers were made to toil.